EscolaLMS/GH-Actions-Template/readme.md

 Each Escola LMS Laravel PHP Package should contain

 1. PhpUnit tests for L8, mysql, postgres, php7.4 & php8.0.
 Test are launched with [testbench](https://github.com/orchestral/testbench)
-2. PhpUnit with code covarage uploaded to codecov
+2. PhpUnit with code covarage uploaded to codecov and codeclimate
-3. Behat tests (for L8, php7.4 and postgres)
-4. Swagger documentation as github pages.
+3. Swagger documentation as github pages.

 All this are in [php](php) folder.
 To enable above just copy files to your package and change settings.